sjakovic/invoice-api-laravel/README.md

 # Invoice Management API

-A robust RESTful API built with Laravel for managing invoices, companies, and invoice items.
-This API provides a complete solution for handling business invoicing needs with features like PDF generation, company management, and detailed invoice tracking.
+A simple RESTful API built with Laravel for managing invoices, companies, and invoice items.
+This API provides a solution for handling business invoicing needs with features like PDF generation, company management, and detailed invoice tracking.
+This is a basic skeleton you can use to build robust API.

 ## Features